SasiriChathurika/rotation-angle-detection-for-pick-place-robots/README.md

 **This code was solely developed by Sasiri Chathurika.**

 This system employs computer vision techniques to accurately determine the rotation angle of objects on a static or moving conveyor belt or in fixed locations.
-The system is designed for seamless integration with pick-and-place robotic systems, enabling automated object handling.
+By providing precise orientation information, this system contributes to the field of robotics by enabling more efficient and flexible automated pick-and-place operations.
+This allows robots to adapt to varying object orientations without requiring precise pre-alignment.
+The system is designed for seamless integration with pick-and-place robotic systems, enabling automated object handling and reducing the need for manual intervention.
 It utilizes OpenCV, NumPy, and feature matching (SIFT, FLANN) to achieve robust and reliable angle detection.
+The system offers cost-effective and easily deployable solutions to automate pick and place tasks by improving the flexibility and efficiency of robotic arm operations.

 **Note:** This version does *not* include camera calibration.
 Accuracy may be affected by lens distortion.